Btry123/Arduino-Sensor-Data-Read/README.md

 3. Photoresistor X1
 4. Button X1

-After following the diagram, download the sketch_mar23a.ino file and upload it to arduino.
+After following the diagram, download the sketch_mar23a.ino and upload it to the arduino.

 # Step 2 Python Part
+Download Arduno_Data_Read file and open it.
+Download the pyserial library (pip install pyserial)

+When you execute the code, you will get these outputs.